benblack769/GraphOptimizer/README.md

 * Optimization should take no longer than O(N*log(N)) asymptotic time, where N is the computation time for a single run.
 Should also be reasonably fast, and preferably be multi-threaded.
 * Make new backends relatively easy to implement.
 A contributor should not have to have a deep understanding of the core algorithms to add a backend.
 * Support frontends for the most common scientific computation languages, including python and c++.
 Make frontends easy to add for new languages.

+### Things it will absolutely not do:

+* Approximate anything: you should get the same answer every time
+* Have any knowledge about values of numeric inputs, except for constants, loop and array parameters (optimizations including these tend to work the same on all hardware, and aren't that gross so can be safely ignored).

 ## Contact